EdgeTX/edgetx.github.io/docs/contest_ubx.md

 **Prize:**

-[RadioMaster TX16S MKII MAX](https://www.radiomasterrc.com/products/tx16s-mark-ii-max-radio-controller) radio (sponsored by RadioMaster).
+[RadioMaster TX16S Mark II MAX](https://www.radiomasterrc.com/products/tx16s-mark-ii-max-radio-controller) radio (sponsored by RadioMaster).
 The radio will be shipped world-wide free of charge directly from the RadioMaster factory to the winner.

 ***Note:*** the contest winner will need to cover all import/customs fees for the prize.
 However, those fees will be re-imbursed by the EdgeTX via expense submission to the EdgeTX Open Collective.